fossabot/webpack-starter-cli/README.md

 > npm run ib        #run previous 2 commands
 ```

-## todo
-- set root-path for importing modules & fallback to /node-modules/

 ## important
-don't forget to remove jquery if you don't use it from the `package.json`.
+don't forget to remove unneeded dependencies if you don't use them from the `package.json`.